timescale/docs/cloud/security/client-credentials.md

 # Client credentials

-The client credentials allows you to programmatically access resources instead of using your username and password.
+You can use client credentials to programmatically access resources instead of using your username and password.
 You can generate multiple client credentials for different applicationss or use cases rather than a single set of user credentials for everything.